cyschneck/centerline-width/README.md

 - Calculate the dominant meander wavelength amd its variance

+- Research and Contribute to [OpenStreetMap](https://github.com/cyschneck/centerline-width/issues/5) for existing mapped rivers with generated centerlines

 - Calculate the asymmetry of the meanders

 - Calculate the dominant submeander and supermeander scales